rrthomas/linton/doc/How Linton makes web pages/body.in.md

     + Files whose names contain the suffix `.in` are not copied to the final web site (they are only used for *in*put).
     + Files whose names contain the suffix `.nancy`, usually either HTML or Markdown files, are sent to Nancy for macro expansion.
 The result is written to the output with the `.nancy` suffix removed: for example, `index.nancy.html` expands to a file called `index.html`.

+The use of Nancy enables two main types of functionality:

++ Page elements can be customized at any level of the site.
+For example, the file `Author.in.txt` contains the name of the site’s author or administrator.
+To change it for a particular page, a file of the same name can be placed in the page’s directory.
+To change it for a section of the site, put a file of that name in the top-level directory of that section.
++ Elements of the page can be automatically generated using custom scripts specific to the site template.
+Linton’s default template uses this functionality to make the navigation elements: the menu of related pages, and the breadcrumb trail.

 For more information about the page template, see [Template](../Template/index.html).